North Korea and Kim Jong Un: Meet the known key players in the regime

 As the saying goes, she’s an “iron hand in a velvet glove,” Madden said.

-Sul-song is the only daughter from her father’s “official marriage,” according to Madden.
-Kim Jong Il was polygamous, but his official wife — as result of a matchmaking by Kim Yong-il’s father — was Kim Yong-suk.
-Kim Yong-suk was Kim Sul-song’s mother.
+Sul Song is the only daughter from her father’s “official marriage,” according to Madden.
+Kim Jong Il was polygamous, but his official wife — as a result of a matchmaking by Kim Yong Il’s father — was Kim Yong Suk.
+Kim Yong Suk was Kim Sul Song’s mother.

 Madam Kim served as her brother’s closest aide, and was also in charge of the Worker Party’s international affairs department, according to Madden.
 She once led talks with Israel in the 1990s when the country approached North Korea about buying its nuclear program to protect itself from Iran, Madden said.